kroepelin-projekte/Chart/README.md

 ## Chart Plugin
-This Plugin was developed from Kröpelin Projekte GmbH (https://www.kroepelin-projekte.de)
+This Plugin was developed from Kröpelin Projekt GmbH (https://www.kroepelin-projekte.de)

 ## Documentation
 See in [doc/DOCUMENTATION.pdf](./doc/DOCUMENTATION.pdf)